SymfonyCasts/design-patterns/sfcasts/state-real-world.md

 the "pull request" feature.
 Here, we can see all of the possible states that a pull request can be in, how to transition from one state into another, and what events are executed along the way.
 If it's in the "test" state, for instance, and there's an "update" event, it stays in the same state.
-But, if there's a " wait_for_review" event, it *transitions* to the "review" state.
+But, if there's a "wait_for_review" event, it *transitions* to the "review" state.
 Pretty cool, right?
 And the *best* part is that we can configure our state machines using YAML!
 The next time you need to implement a state machine, I *highly* recommend you try Symfony Workflow.
 It's a pretty fun component to work with.